Overview

 JMeter is a relatively old application, with the first version launched in 1998.
 While they’ve done a great job to maintain the tool and ensure it works on any system, it’s clear that not much has been done to meet modern engineering standards.

-Running a scalable Apache JMeter test integrated with Kubernetes involves a complex JMeter server setup.
-To run a distributed test, you’ll need to containerize JMeter into a docker image, and then set up a JMeter master pod which can then talk to slave pods that run your JMeter scenario or JMeter testing plan.
-You will need to host this alongside your Kubernetes workload yourself using a cloud provider like Microsoft’s Azure Kubernetes Service (AKS), Google Cloud Platform’s Google Kubernetes Engine (GKE), or Amazon’s Elastic Kubernetes Service (EKS).
+Running a scalable Apache JMeter test integrated with Kubernetes involves a complex JMeter server setup with a JMeter backend listener and some sort of purpose-built database solution like InfluxDB instance.
+To run a distributed test, you’ll need to configure your JMeter injectors, containerize your JMeter instances into a docker image, and then set up a JMeter master pod which can then talk to the Jmeter slave pods that run your JMeter scenario folder or JMeter testing plan.

 Speedscale, on the other hand, integrates directly into your Kubernetes environment with a Kubernetes operator, thereby allowing for deeper and more advanced test cases with less effort.
 There is no JMeter helm chart or yaml file provided by the first party.
 JMeter also requires manual integrations into other tools, such as a Grafana dashboard.